PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## Store your aliases and shell functions in .bashrc

 To make your aliases and shell functions available each time you log in, store them in your `~/.bashrc` file.
-Here is the contents of `~/.bashrc` for a new account:
+Below are the contents of `~/.bashrc` for a new account:

 ```bash
 $ cat ~/.bashrc